OnurErkanToros/My-inherited-adventure-game/README.md

 # My Inherited Adventure Game
 I won't be able to deal with this project for a while because I have exams.
-There are a lot of bugs in the game, the first thing I will do when my exams are over is to fix them :)
+There are a lot of bugs in the game, the first thing I will do when my exams are over is to fix them :).
+And I will translate the texts into English for more clarity.
+I'm sorry it took you the extra effort to understand.

 ## Console Screen